Active aerosols: Results and discussion

-To demonstrate control of the orientational order of an ensemble of gold nanorods suspended in air and resulting active aerosol light valve, a collimated (RC02FC-P01) near infrared laser diode source (QFLD-1030-10S, beam diameter = 2~mm) was incident upon a $1/2$-waveplate and polarizer, creating a linearly polarized beam parallel to the applied electric field in the probe cell.
+To demonstrate control of the orientational order of an ensemble of gold nanorods suspended in air and resulting active aerosol light valve, a collimated (RC02FC-P01) near infrared laser diode source (QFLD-1030-10S, beam diameter = 2~mm, 0.5~mW diode laser) was incident upon a $1/2$-waveplate and polarizer, creating a linearly polarized beam parallel to the applied electric field in the probe cell.
 Using a 50:50 beamsplitter, half of the light irradiated the aerosol in the probe cell and the other half was used as a reference beam.
 The light exiting the probe cell was collected on the negative sensor of the balanced photodiode (BPD210A) and the reference beam was collected on the positive sensor.
 The balanced photodiode voltage difference was adjusted to zero with a variable neutral density attenuator prior to the aerosols being introduced into the probe cell.

-The intensity difference between the balanced photodiode signals determined the relative change in the absorption, $\alpha_{on}/\alpha_{off},$ of the aerosols as a function of an applied sine-envelope electric field pulse [Fig.\ref{fig:resultsA}(a)].
-At 1030 nm Rayleigh scattering is small, therefore the extinction is assumed to be dominated by absorption.
-The measurements of absorption at 1030~nm [Fig. \ref{fig:setup}(b)] were used to calibrate $\alpha_{on}$/$\alpha_{off}$ from relative to absolute changes in magnitude.
+The intensity difference between the balanced photodiode signals directly determined the relative change in the absorption, $\alpha_\mathrm{on}/\alpha_\mathrm{off}$, of the aerosols as a function of an applied electric field pulse (Fig. \ref{fig:resultsA}(a)).
+At 1030~nm the out of beam scattering is small, therefore the extinction is assumed to be dominated by absorption.
+The measurements of absorption at 1030~nm (Fig. \ref{fig:lightvalve}) were then used to calibrate $\alpha_\mathrm{on}$/$\alpha_\mathrm{off}$ from relative to absolute changes in magnitude.

-For the experimental geometry, as the 1020~nm longitudinal axis of the nanorods begin to align in the applied electric field and probe laser polarization direction, an increase in the relative absorption at 1030~nm is measured [Fig. \ref{fig:resultsA}(b)].
+For the experimental geometry, as the 1020~nm longitudinal absorption axis of the nanorods begin to align in the applied electric field and probe laser polarization direction, an increase in the relative absorption at 1030~nm is measured (Fig. \ref{fig:resultsA}(b)).

 The absorption of the aerosol depends linearly on the orientational order of the nanorods \cite{fontana},